onqtam/headjack/src/possibilities.md

 References are useful beyond peer review - it would be useful for the entire web.

-# wikipedia

-Wikipedia needs to be rebuilt on this - imagine a q&a section like twitter for every paraphrase and also a git slider to see the history for each paragraph.
-This index can also be moved interplanetary

-wikipedia needs to be git-like. everything can be git-like. new action type: grant ability to someone to "edit" & publish a new version of an item

-fork wikipedia?

-- imagine wikipedia being rebuilt on top of this
-    - dead links? thing of the past - can be cached locally & preserved with merkle proofs
-    - imagine wikipedia being forked with a different set of moderators - like in git
-    - imagine rebuilding wikipedia on top of this graph and being able to reference each paragraph/change

 # source code & the global git

 github needs to be reimplemented on top of this - open source code is a public good - can be interwoven with peer review and public discourse.
 Any piece of data/event.